 Children love sweets and lots of other stuff that can make their parents worried about their dental health.
 Tooth decay is the damage caused to the tooth by germs that produce acid in our mouth and attack the teeth.
-This can result in a hole in the tooth called cavity.
-The cavity causes pain, infection and tooth loss.
+This can result in a hole in the tooth called a cavity, which causes pain, infection and tooth loss.
 Read this article to know more about tooth decay in kids, its causes, signs and treatments.

 What Causes Tooth Decay in Kids?

 Every minute a sticky layer called ‘plaque’ is formed naturally on the tooth.
 If we do not brush properly the layer builds up.
 In addition, when we eat food, particles from the food get stuck in the teeth adding bacteria in the mouth.
-These bacteria feed on the sugar in the food we eat.
-Once the bacteria start feeding, it produces acids.
-These acids attack the teeth causing damage to the enamel which results in tooth decay.
+These bacteria feed on the sugar made available from the food and produce acids.
+These acids attack the teeth causing damage to the enamel, which results in tooth decay.
 Some of the causes of tooth decay are:

-- Food Habits: Tooth decay in children is caused due to the changing food habits.
-Excess sugar content in our children’s food affects their teeth.
+- Food Habits: Tooth decay in children is caused due to changing food habits.
+Excess sugar content in children’s food affects their teeth.
 Kids usually like sweets, chocolates, ice creams, candies, biscuits, etc. They have excessive sugar content and are usually sticky in nature.
 Moreover, the frequency of eating these types of foods also plays an important role.
 When eaten in excess, or when eaten frequency, i.e. multiple times a day, these foods make the teeth more susceptible to tooth decay.

-- Medical Conditions: Some medical conditions may increase the risk of cavities too.
+- Medical Conditions: Some medical conditions may increase the risk of cavities, too.
 If your child is suffering from chronic allergies, he or she may opt for mouth breathing, which interferes with the flow of saliva.
 When the flow of saliva decreases, the mouth becomes dry.
 One of the many roles of saliva is to flush out the bacteria accumulating on the teeth.
-With a decrease in saliva, the chances of cavities will increase.
+With a decrease in saliva, the chances of cavities increase.

 - Bedtime Feeding: When infants are given milk bottles at night time filled with milk, juice and other sugar-containing liquids, these liquids sit on their teeth for hours and feed the bacteria.
 Same can happen to the toddlers when they drink from a sippy cup filled with these liquids.
-Tooth decay in toddlers is a common health concern and needs efficient treatment.

 Signs of Tooth Decay

-Signs of tooth decay are not experienced in the early stage.
-It shows its signs when a cavity is developed.
-The signs are
+Signs of tooth decay may not be experienced in the early stage.
+Here are some of them.

 - Holes in teeth